eillanrt/eillanrt.github.io/content/posts/what-is-this.md

 Feel free to send me a message on my email though *(just not spam, ofc.
 Please)*.
 Just note that I have a few rules in the online space of communication.

-1. **Just Ask:** No need to ask for permission to ask — just ask your question.
+1. **Just Ask:** No need to ask for permission to ask—just ask your question.
 2. **Message First:** Refrain from sending just "hello" or empty greetings; Always include your full message.
 3. **Be Civil:** Let’s keep it civil and respectful.